ebellocchia/bip_utils/README.md

 ### Construction from extended key

-Alternatively, the class can be constructed directly from an extended key.\
+The class can be constructed directly from an extended key.\
 The returned object will be at the same depth of the specified key.

 **Code example**